 Unfortunately, many plans are prohibitively expensive for low and fixed income customers.

-Fortunately, there are multiple plans and programs that you can take advantage of in order to secure high speed internet as a cost that works for you.
+Fortunately, there are multiple plans and programs that you can take advantage of in order to secure low income internet service or free high-speed internet.

 There are four main types of internet connection technology that differ in speed and pricing:

 - DSL: Slow, reliable, and often the most affordable.